marklogic/ml-gradle/README.md

 Exploring the sample project
 -----

-To start customizing your application, your best bet is to examine the [sample-project application](https://github.com/rjrudin/ml-gradle/blob/master/examples/sample-project) in this repository.
+To start customizing your application, your best bet is to examine the [sample-project application](https://github.com/rjrudin/ml-gradle/blob/master/examples/sample-project) in this repository (along with all the other sample projects in that directory).
 There are three primary things to examine:

 1. The [build.gradle file](https://github.com/rjrudin/ml-gradle/blob/master/examples/sample-project/build.gradle) provides examples of configuring and extending ml-gradle.
-1. The [ml-config directory](https://github.com/rjrudin/ml-gradle/tree/master/examples/sample-project/src/main/ml-config) provides examples of all of the MarkLogic management resources currently supported by ml-gradle.
+1. The [ml-config directory](https://github.com/rjrudin/ml-gradle/tree/master/examples/sample-project/src/main/ml-config) provides examples of many of the MarkLogic management resources currently supported by ml-gradle.
 1. The [ml-modules directory](https://github.com/rjrudin/ml-gradle/tree/master/examples/sample-project/src/main/ml-modules) provides examples of the different kinds of modules that can be loaded (application modules are loaded via the MarkLogic Client REST API, not the Management REST API).

 To try out the sample project, just do the following:

 1. Clone this repository
-1. cd sample-project
+1. cd examples/sample-project
 1. gradle mlDeploy

 For a new project - to quickly generate a useful set of configuration files, just run: